reedhodges/portfolio_Jpsi/README.md

 - Investigate feature importance and anomaly detection in the dataset.

 ## Background
-J/ψ meson production in semi-inclusive deep inelastic scattering is examined, exploring various production mechanisms and their influence on the production cross section.
+J/ψ meson production in semi-inclusive deep inelastic scattering is examined, exploring various production mechanisms, and their contribution to the total cross section across different regions of phase space.

 ## Data
 The dataset is derived from theoretical predictions of J/ψ production cross sections.
 The theoretical expressions are derived in an [academic paper](https://arxiv.org/abs/2310.13737) by me and my co-authors.